honglu2875/jaxlm/README.md

 )
 completion = tokenizer.batch_decode(out_jax)
 ```
-**Warning:** if `max_length` is large, the first generation will be very slow because
-JAX will compile all different shapes of kv cache.
-It will become faster once the compilation
-is done.
-The compilation time can be improved by only jit-compiling the length divisible by
-certain `stride` number.
-It is in my TODO list.

 (ps: is there a way to let JAX compile different shapes slightly ahead of jit and in parallel?)